soerr/UnturnedDocumentation/Unturned Server/getting-started.md

 title: Getting Started
 authors: MCrow
 published: true
+description: Learn how to start your own Unturned server and build a community.
 ---

 Starting your own Unturned server is a great experience.
 You can do it just to play with your friends by your own rules or open a public server and build a community.